linuxpolska/openshift-container-platform/README.md

 ### Additional OpenShift Configuration Options

-You can configure additional settings per the official (<a href="https://docs.openshift.com/container-platform/3.7/welcome/index.html" target="_blank">OpenShift Enterprise Documentation</a>).
+You can configure additional settings per the official (<a href="https://docs.openshift.com/container-platform/3.6/welcome/index.html" target="_blank">OpenShift Enterprise Documentation</a>).

+### Additional info
+Most informations have been downloaded from <a href="https://github.com/Microsoft/openshift-container-platform" target="_blank">here.</a>